Taking advantage of the versatility of the Nordlys® system

 The Nordlys by Candela is one of the most versatile platforms on the market, offering three foundational technologies in the same device – an intense pulsed light (IPL) laser, a non-ablative fractional laser, and a neodymium (Nd):YAG laser.
 This device is FDA cleared to treat 21 different dermatologic conditions, including port wine stains, telangiectasia, rosacea, and many others.

-The workhorse of the Nordlys is the Ellipse IPL.
-The Ellipse comes with 8 different handpieces, each targeting a different narrow wavelength spectrum ranging from 400 to 950 nm.
+The workhorse of the Nordlys is the SWT IPL.
+The Nordlys device comes with 8 different handpieces, each targeting a different narrow wavelength spectrum ranging from 400 to 950 nm.
 The narrowband of wavelength output allows users to target what they are trying to treat while avoiding unwanted damage to adjunctive areas.
 Studies have shown that these narrower wavelength bands enable treatment of photodamaged skin using sometimes as little as half the fluence of broadband IPL.
 Also, fewer treatments can achieve comparable results.

-More information on each Ellipse IPL handpiece is included in Table 1.
+More information on each SWT IPL handpiece is included in Table 1.

 The Nordlys system is easily maneuverable with four lockable wheels and incredibly quiet.
 It’s the only IPL device I’ve used where I can carry on a conversation with my patient and/or staff while the laser is in operation.